TBS (American TV channel)

-TBS (originally an initialism of Turner Broadcasting System) is an American basic cable television network owned by the Global Linear Networks division of Warner Bros.
+TBS (originally an initialism of Turner Broadcasting System) is an American basic cable television network operated by Superstation, Inc., a subsidiary of the Global Linear Networks division of Warner Bros.
 Discovery.
-It carries a variety of programming, with a focus on comedy, along with some sports events through TNT Sports, including Major League Baseball, Stanley Cup playoffs, and the NCAA men's basketball tournament.
+It carries a variety of programming, with a focus on comedy, along with some sports events through TNT Sports, including Major League Baseball, Stanley Cup playoffs and the NCAA men's basketball tournament.
 As of September 2018, TBS was received by approximately 90.391 million households that subscribe to a pay television service throughout the United States.
 By June 2023, this number has dropped to 71.3 million households.
-TBS' sister networks are TNT, TruTV, and Turner Classic Movies, with the first two channels also providing sports coverage through TNT Sports.
+TBS' sister networks are TNT, TruTV and Turner Classic Movies with the first two channels also providing sports coverage through TNT Sports.

 TBS was originally established on December 17, 1976, as the national feed of Turner's Atlanta, Georgia, independent television station, WTCG.
 The decision to begin offering WTCG via satellite transmission to cable and satellite subscribers throughout the United States expanded the small station into the first nationally distributed "superstation".
 With the assignment of WTBS as the broadcast station's callsign in 1979, the national feed became known as SuperStation WTBS, and later SuperStation TBS, TBS Superstation, or simply TBS.
 The channel broadcast a variety of programming during this era, including films, syndicated series, and sports (including Atlanta Braves baseball, basketball games involving the Atlanta Hawks and other NBA teams, and professional wrestling including Georgia Championship Wrestling, Jim Crockett Promotions, World Championship Wrestling and All Elite Wrestling).

 WTBS maintained a nearly identical program schedule as the national feed, aside from local commercials, FCC-mandated EAS alerts, legal IDs, public affairs and educational programming that only aired on the local signal.
 By the early 2000s, TBS had begun to focus more intensively on comedic programming, including sitcoms and other series.
 On October 1, 2007, TBS was converted by Turner into a conventional basic cable network, at which time it began to be carried within the Atlanta market on area cable providers alongside its existing local carriage on satellite providers DirecTV and Dish Network.
 The former parent station in Atlanta was concurrently relaunched as WPCH-TV (branded as "Peachtree TV", which Turner sold to the Meredith Corporation in 2017, and later acquired by Gray Media in 2021) and reformatted as a traditional independent station with a separate schedule exclusively catering to the Atlanta market.

+History

+TBS originated as a terrestrial television station in Atlanta, Georgia, that began operating on UHF channel 17 on September 1, 1967, under the WJRJ-TV call letters.
+In 1996, it was acquired by Time Warner, and in 2003, began to focus on comedic programming.